When you produce a product, it costs your company a certain amount of money.

 When it comes to pricing, this “cost” serves as an anchor point for most pricing strategies.
 Because it costs money to produce a product, retailers and brands, understandably, want to have an end price that is more than that cost.
 If the end purchase price is lower than it costs to produce a product, the retailer or brand will lose money every time they sell that product.

 This is where cost-oriented pricing comes into play, most notably a cost plus pricing strategy.
-In this article, we’ll cover cost-plus pricing and show you when it makes sense to use this strategy.
+In this article, we’ll cover cost plus pricing meaning, explore how it works in practice, and show you when it makes sense to use this strategy – and when you should combine it with more advanced, market-based pricing methods.

 Cost plus pricing is the most straightforward pricing strategy out there.
 Sometimes called a variable cost pricing strategy, variable cost pricing model, or even full cost pricing, this price method guarantees that you never lose money in a sale.